aalfons/robustHD/inst/doc/paper/paper.md

 methods are necessary to prevent outlying data points from distorting the results.
 The add-on package `robustHD` [@robustHD] for the statistical computing environment R [@RCore] provides functionality for robust linear regression and model selection with high-dimensional data.
-Specifically, the implemented functionality includes robust least angle regression [@khan07b], robust groupwise least angle regression [@alfons16a], as well as sparse least trimmed squares regression [@alfons13b].
+More specifically, the implemented functionality includes robust least angle regression [@khan07b], robust groupwise least angle regression [@alfons16a], as well as sparse least trimmed squares regression [@alfons13b].
 The latter can be